Write or Die: Is This the Tool That Finally Conquers Your Procrastination?

 Give the Write or Die app a try!
 Download the app and set your timer for fifteen minutes.
 If you need a prompt for a practice writing session, consider one of these ideas:

-- Crime Scene: A detective shows up tot investigate the scene of a dead man but no murder weapon.
+- Crime Scene: A detective shows up to investigate the scene of a dead man but no murder weapon.

 - Love Scene: A new girl comes to school and steals the attention (and heart) of the most popular girl in school.